rewolf/llm-metrics-proxy/docs/technical/architecture.md

 # Architecture Overview

-This document describes the system architecture, design principles, and component relationships of the OpenAI LLM Metrics Proxy.
+This document describes the system architecture, design principles, and component relationships of the LLM Metrics Proxy.

 ## 🏗️ System Architecture